Crypto420/morpheus-ops-console/README.md

 ## Blockchain Networks

-The blockchain networks to be suppoted for first release of ML BPaaS are: Ethereum, HyperLedger Fabric, NEM and MultiChain.
+The blockchain networks to be supported for first release of ML BPaaS are: Ethereum, HyperLedger Fabric, NEM and MultiChain.

 ## APIs and SDK of Blockchain Networks